nathsimpson/nathansimpson.design/src/markdown/blog/design-systems-examples.md

 ### Figma

 If you're designing a Design System, [Figma](https://www.figma.com/) is the go-to design tool.
 Not only is it collaborative thanks to it being cloud-based, but you can define symbols (and variants of them) that can be used across files - perfect for product design teams.
 The plugin library is also full of useful enhancements.

+Check out [Design Systems for Figma](https://www.designsystemsforfigma.com/) if you're ever looking for some great examples.

 ### StoryBook